thequietlife/phishing-analysis/fake TechCrunch podcast invite.md

 ### About:
 A recent phishing campaign has used a fake request to appear on a TechCrunch podcast as its lure.
-Posing as a TechCrunch journalist they approached startup founders and ask them to appear on a podcast.
+Posing as a TechCrunch journalist they approached AI startup founders and ask them to appear on a podcast.

 ### Where:
 X.com via a DM